-- o Map the resulting design to a schematic that uses D-flip-flops as memory elements. - Carefully transform the Boolean equations obtained from the K-maps into a schematic of logic gates and D-flip-flops. - Note: You may need 5-variable K-maps in doing this.
-Make sure you group terms on this K-map to follow adjacency relationships on a 5dimensional Boolean cube.
+- Map the resulting design to a schematic that uses D-flip-flops as memory elements. - Carefully transform the Boolean equations obtained from the K-maps into a schematic of logic gates and D-flip-flops.

-> Part 5:
+Part 5:

-- o Implement the design on your breadboard using TTL chips, the sevensegment display and a push-button switch.
-Carefully transform the schematic of the part 4 into an actual design using TTL chips. - As a design strategy, prepare a rough design with input switch, TTL chips, 7-segment display and wires on a paper.
+- Implement the design on your breadboard using TTL chips, the sevensegment display and a push-button switch.
+Carefully transform the schematic of the part 4 into an actual design using TTL chips. - As a design strategy, prepare a rough design with input switch, TTL chips, 7segment display and wires on a paper.
 This will tremendously help you in troubleshooting your wiring on bread-board.